 As part of the Envato group (including AudioJungle, Envato Market, Envato Studio, etc), TUTS+ integrates with Envato Elements (starting at $16.50 per month), a marketplace of digital assets, and offers better project delivery as a result of using a combination of both.

 TechCrunch is the leading U.S. online technology news publisher.
 Moreover, TechCrunch is one of the best news editions covering the global startups ecosystem.
 The site also features the closest events (location-wise), as well as past events with a brief description and photos.
 Different tech videos are also available here.

 TechCrunch is extremely picky as to what content it publishes and it’s next to impossible to get featured there unless you have a really disruptive product or solution that will shake the whole industry.
-Anyway, you may try your luck and pitch your project to TechCrunch using this link.

 8) Reddit Programming